fastly/fastly-js/README.md

 An asynchronous JavaScript client library for interacting with most facets of the [Fastly API](https://developer.fastly.com/reference/api).

-> NOTE: This 3.x release is a new [generated API client](https://dev.to/fastly/better-fastly-api-clients-with-openapi-generator-3lno) for the Fastly API.
-> The previous 2.x version is no longer supported, but can be found at https://github.com/thisandagain/fastly.

 ## Usage

 Please follow the [installation](#installation) instructions and execute the following JS code: